Comment on page

 man foo

 won’t work since pkgx pkgs are not “installed”.
-Thus you have to first create an environment that contains that package before invoking man
+Thus you have to first

-This uses pkgx’s
+This uses pkgx’s man

 tool.
 To use the system man